MARTIMM/raku-mongodb-driver/README.md

 of the run-command so that the user of this package can, after reading the mongodb documents, use the run-command method to get the work done themselves.

+* There is another thing to mention about the helper functions.
+Providing them will always have a parsing impact while many of them are not always needed.
+Examples are list-databases(), get-prev-error() etc. Removing the helper functions will reduce the parsing time.

 * The use of hashes to send and receive mongodb documents is wrong.
 It is wrong because the key-value pairs in the hash are getting a different order then is entered in the hash.
 Mongodb needs the command at the front of the document